Dave Schmelzer: Biography

-In the late 1990s, Schmelzer and his wife, Grace, moved to Boston to help found the Vineyard Christian Fellowship of Cambridge Massachusetts, since renamed Reservoir Church.
+In the late 1990s, Schmelzer and his wife, Grace, moved to Boston to help found the Vineyard Christian Fellowship of Cambridge Massachusetts - renamed to Greater Boston Vineyard in 2006 and transitioned to Reservoir Church in 2015.
 At the time, Cambridge (and the Boston area) had a less than 2% of church attendees on any given Sunday.
 During his tenure, the Boston Vineyard peaked at over 1,000 visitors and seeding several church plants, including The River NYC.
 Since leaving the Boston Vineyard in 2013, Schmelzer transitioned full-time to Blue Ocean Faith, the nonprofit spawned from the Blue Ocean Summit.

 Schmezler holds a degree in literature from Stanford University and later received his M.A. in theology from Fuller Theological Seminary.
 He maintains the Blue Ocean Faith site, which mixes faith and secular thinking, along with other guest bloggers.